 Smoke-free housing should not be a luxury out of reach.
-All New Yorkers - including families in public or affordable housing - deserve to breathe smoke-free air that is not laced with toxic nicotine.
-NYC Smoke-Free is working to expand smoke-free affordable housing to ensure no family or child is forced to endure harmful secondhand smoke pollution in their homes.
+All New Yorkers – including families in public or affordable housing – deserve to breathe smoke-free air.
+NYC Smoke-Free is working to expand smoke-free affordable housing to ensure no family or child is exposed to harmful secondhand smoke in their homes.

-Luxury condos, co-ops, and rentals are increasingly going smoke-free, but this positive trend has been slow to reach – and out of reach for – New Yorkers who live in affordable, public, or rent-regulated housing.
+Luxury condos, co-ops, and rentals are increasingly going smoke-free, but this positive trend has been slow to reach for New Yorkers who live in affordable, public, or rent-regulated housing.

 What is Smoke-Free Housing?

-Smoke-free housing protects the health of all New Yorkers, saves money for landlords and property owners, and is strongly supported by the public.
-A 100% smoke-free building is one where smoking is prohibited anywhere on the premises (including within individual apartments and common indoor areas) or a builidng where smoking is restricted to a limited outdoor area.
+Smoke-free housing is strongly supported by the public, and saves money for landlords and property owners.
+There are two types of 100% smoke-free buildings, one where smoking is prohibited anywhere on the premises, individual apartments, and common indoor areas; or a building where smoking is restricted to a limited outdoor area.

 What is secondhand smoke?

-Toxic secondhand smoke is a mixture of the smoke from the burning of any tobacco product and the smoke that is exhaled by a smoker.
+Secondhand smoke is toxic, it is a mixture of the smoke from the burning of any tobacco product and the smoke that is exhaled by a smoker.
 There is no safe level of exposure to secondhand smoke.
-Even minimal exposure has been shown to be harmful.
+Minimal exposure has been shown to be harmful.

 How does secondhand smoke affect me if I don’t smoke in my home?

 Secondhand smoke in multi-unit dwellings cannot be contained.
-Cleaning the air and ventilating buildings cannot eliminate the health hazards of secondhand smoke.
+Cleaning the air and ventilating buildings cannot eliminate the health hazard of secondhand smoke.
 Air movement from one unit to another in multi-unit dwellings is significant.
-In some case, up to 65% of air is shared between units.
-Exposure to secondhand smoke is dangerous to all residents' health, especially children and seniors.
+Up to 65% of air is shared between units in some cases.
+Exposure to secondhand smoke is dangerous to all residents’ health, especially children and seniors.

 What are the benefits of smoke-free housing?